ScottKolo/suitesparse-matrix-collection-website/README.md

  * Ruby 2.5 or later
  * PostgreSQL 8.4 or later

+Many operating systems come with Ruby installed, and you can check which version you have with `ruby -v`.
+If no Ruby installation is found, or the version is incorrect, you can use your package manager to install a compatible version (see [ruby-lang.org](https://www.ruby-lang.org) for more information regarding obtaining and installing Ruby).
+You may also find Ruby Version Manager ([rvm.io](https://rvm.io)) to be helpful if you need to maintain multiple versions of Ruby.

+Note that after installing PostgreSQL, one needs to start it up so it is running in the background.
+The status can be checked using `pg_isready`.
+If this fails, the installation can be started manually, e.g. via `pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start`, depending on the location of your installation.
+If PostgreSQL was installed from a package manager, post-install information is usually displayed about how to start the PostgreSQL daemon on your platform.

 For running the test suite, the following additional dependencies are required:

  * PhantomJS 2.1.1 or later